 Father Dick Byrne’s song, “The Miracle Is Mine”, is a deliberately trashy but still strangely enjoyable parody of the sort of songs that generally win Eurovision.
 In fact, Hannon is something of an aficionado: in 2007, he composed “Trafalgar”, a song cynically (and jokingly) reverse-engineered from isolated elements of previous Eurovision winners.
 Dick’s song has a similar feel, right down to the impenetrably vague and epic lyrics.
 Naturally it also sounds a bit like “My Lovely Horse”, being written by the same composer.
 The characters never remark on the parallels between their songs, or the sonic similarities to the Father Ben theme, or the Priest Chatback jingle, or Eoin McLove’s song, or Niamh Connolly’s.
 Like the ever-present voice of Mathews (the Eurosong announcer in this one), Hannon’s musical sensibilities seem to permeate every aspect of the priests’ lives, to the point of actually being perfectly transparent and natural to them.
 The Divine Comedy is the default sound of the universe… and what a universe it is.
 (Channel 4 really missed a trick by not releasing a proper soundtrack album.
 The only track ever released officially is “My Lovely Horse”, complete with 17-second sax solo – absolutely majestic, but nowhere near enough.)

-It’s worth examining why the music video sequence works so staggeringly well.
+It’s worth examining why the music-video sequence works so staggeringly well.
 First, the joke is brilliantly set up: in earlier scenes, we hear both Ted and Dougal’s version (where the music is just a single note repeated) and the gibberish Norwegian song with its catchy melody.
 The dream sequence fuses them perfectly to create something more than the sum of its parts, with both Morgan and O’Hanlon dubbed over by Hannon’s lead and backing vocals respectively – and it’s great.
 The accompanying video matches humour with ambition, mounting in ridiculousness and culminating in a Gilliam-esque animated shot of the horse’s face floating in a rainbow vortex; on a mildly supernatural note, the priests seem to have the same dream.
-(Originally, we would also have seen them go to record the song in a studio with help from burnt-out hippie record producer Jeep Hebrides [named Beep Talon in earlier drafts]; the writers liked the character, who had a distinctive burger lodged in his hair, but the sequence was lengthy and had to be cut at the scripting stage.)
-Most Father Ted episodes were consciously structured to revolve around a couple of great set pieces, but the “My Lovely Horse” video is such a show-stopping moment that it actually transcends this purpose, instead becoming one of a handful of scenes that can reliably be pointed at to demonstrate why the show itself is great.
+(Originally, we would also have seen them go to record the song in a studio with help from burnt-out hippie record producer Jeep Hebrides, apparently named Beep Talon in earlier drafts; the writers were were fond of the character, who had a distinctive burger lodged in his hair, but the sequence was lengthy and had to be cut at the scripting stage.)
+Most Father Ted episodes were consciously structured to revolve around a couple of great set-pieces, but the “My Lovely Horse” video is such a show-stopping moment that it actually transcends this purpose, instead becoming one of a handful of scenes that can reliably be pointed at to demonstrate why the show itself is great.
 No “best of” compilation could ever omit it.